 7. If managed software products are desired for compiled Unix and Linux programs such as Government-off-the-Shelf (GOTS) software, it is necessary to manually create Software Releases containing the inventoried executable file for each program.

 a.
 Manually obtain a copy of the desired program's executable file from an inventoried computer and save a copy of it locally on the NS/SMP server.

 b.
 Add a new software release in the Software Catalog, giving it an appropriate name, version, and company for the program, then add the locally saved executable file.

-Figure 2.
-To create a new software release in the Console go to Manage>Software Catalog and click Add>Software Release (arrow 1) under Newly discovered/undefined software.
-In the window that opens give the software an appropriate title, version, and company, then open the File Inventory tab (arrow 2).
-Click on Add (arrow 3), and the next Add (arrow 4), then select Local file... and browse to the executable file that was copied from an inventoried machine in step 7a.
+c.
+To create a new software release in the Console go to Manage>Software Catalog and click Create Release.
+In the window that opens give the software an appropriate title, version, and company, then open the File Inventory tab, then click Add Local file... and browse to the executable file that was copied from an inventoried machine.